cosmos/cosmos-sdk/docs/sdk/install.rst

 `downloads <https://tendermint.com/download>`__ page to get a pre-compiled binary for your platform.

-Usually, Cosmos SDK can be installed like a normal Go program:
+Usually, Cosmos SDK can be installed to `$GOPATH/src/github.com/cosmos/cosmos-sdk` like a normal Go program:

 ::